limbernie/WSHooker/README.md

 8. Timestamps in output — useful for measuring time between function calls

-9. Hooks functions dynamically as they are calle
+9. Hooks functions dynamically as they are called

-10. Tracks COM objects creation, Win32_Process creation and WMI queries.
+10. Tracks COM objects creation, `Win32_Process` creation and WMI queries.

 ## Usage